 The Novel Coronavirus 2019 ("COVID-19") pandemic, along with various governmental measures taken to protect public health in light of the pandemic, has had an adverse impact on global financial markets and economies, including financial markets and economic conditions in the United States.
-The impact of the COVID-19 pandemic on the U.S. economy is expected to be broad based and to negatively impact national, state and local economies.
-In response to such expectations, President Trump on March 13, 2020, declared a "national emergency," which, among other effects, allows the executive branch to disburse disaster relief funds to address the COVID-19 pandemic and related economic dislocation.
+The impact of the COVID-19 pandemic on the U.S. economy has been broad based and has negatively impacted national, state and local economies.
+In response to such expectations, then-President Trump on March 13, 2020, declared a "national emergency," which, among other effects, allows the executive branch to disburse disaster relief funds to address the COVID-19 pandemic and related economic dislocation.

 On March 9, 2020, Florida Governor Ron DeSantis declared a state of emergency in Florida due to the spread of COVID-19 (the "Gubernatorial Disaster Proclamation").
-In addition, the Governor signed various executive orders that have, among other effects, (i) closed all bars and restaurants to dine-in customers, (ii) suspended new reservations for vacation rentals and (iii) issued a "Safer at Home" order which closes non-essential businesses and prohibits all public and private gatherings of 10 people or more for the duration of the Gubernatorial Disaster Proclamation, other than for religious activities.
-On April 29, 2020, Governor DeSantis announced that starting May 4, 2020, many parts of Florida, excluding the County, Broward and Miami-Dade counties, could begin phase one of the reopening process, which would allow, among other things, elective surgeries to resume, restaurants to offer outdoor seating while practicing safe social distancing and indoor seating at 25% capacity and retail establishments to operate at 25% of indoor capacity.
+In addition, the Governor signed various executive orders that, among other effects, (i) closed all bars and restaurants to dine-in customers, (ii) suspended new reservations for vacation rentals through April 30, 2020 and (iii) issued a "Safer at Home" order which closed non-essential businesses and prohibited all public and private gatherings of 10 people or more for the duration of the Gubernatorial Disaster Proclamation, other than for religious activities.
+On April 29, 2020, Governor DeSantis announced that many parts of Florida, excluding Palm Beach, Broward and Miami-Dade counties, could begin phase one of the reopening process on May 4, 2020, which allowed, among other things, elective surgeries to resume, restaurants to offer outdoor seating while practicing safe social distancing and indoor seating at 25% capacity and retail establishments to operate at 25% of indoor capacity.
+The County began phase one of the reopening process on May 18, 2020, and the parts of Florida which began such phase on May 4, 2020 moved to full phase one reopening which, among other things, allows restaurants and retail establishments to operate at 50% capacity and gyms to reopen at 50% capacity.
+On June 5, 2020, most of Florida, excluding the County, and Broward and Miami-Dade counties, entered phase two of reopening with bars and movie theaters, among others, reopening at 50% capacity and restaurants, retail establishments and gyms allowed to operate at full capacity, and gatherings of up to 50 people permitted.
+However, on June 26, 2020, due to a significant increase in COVID-19 cases, the State suspended on-premises consumption of alcohol at bars.
+The County moved to phase two of reopening on September 8, 2020.
+On September 25, 2020, Governor DeSantis issued an executive order immediately moving the State to the final phase of reopening.
+The executive order, among other things, lifts all restrictions on restaurants and other businesses in the State, although local governments may limit capacity at restaurants to between 50-100% for public health reasons.
+In December 2020, COVID-19 vaccines were approved and began to be administered under emergency use authorizations.
+The County is currently administering vaccines for, among other groups, all adults and children over age 5 in the County.
+The efficacy of the vaccines could be impacted by the spread of new variants of COVID-19, such as Omicron and its sub-variants, which may be more highly transmissible.
+If the COVID-19 pandemic worsens, it is uncertain whether there will be any reinstatement of governmental restrictive measures in the State.